Snippet-University/assembly_calibration/README.md

 # assembly_calibration
-The 1st repo of all new projects that need tests conducted.
+The 1st repo of all new projects that are to undergo tests.
+Also known the 'assembler'; the repo maintains the debugger and runtime testing for all scripts.

 Introduction to the Assembly Calibration Workbench